Select your language

 If you are wondering if your Singapore company needs a nominee director or not?
 The answer depends on you.

-• If you are applying for an employment pass, you will need the nominee director service temporarily until you have an employment pass.
+• If you are applying, you need to temporarily use the nominee director service until you have an EP.

 Remember that you need to appoint your nominee director within 6 months of company incorporation.
 Failure to do so will lead to legal penalties.